rozukke/cig/README.md

 zig build run -- source.c

 ```

-I don't know how the build system works properly yet, but once I do this will be nicer.
+Below commands are available to test separate compiler stages:
+- `--lex`: stop at lexing
+- `--parse`: stop at parsing
+- `--codegen`: stop at codegen
+- `-S`: emit assembly but do not assemble

 ## Other stuff
-Next on the list:
+Next on the list is the end of Chapter 1:
-- Argument parsing & flags
-- Lexing
+- Assembly emission

-TODO: Make this file look good
+- Reference assembly AST from zig compiler

 ## LICENSE
-See LICENSE file.
+**See LICENSE file.**
-Copyright © 2025 Artemis Rosman
+**Copyright © 2025 Artemis Rosman**

 Header ASCII art by Normand Veilleux.